Daniyal-Abbasi/Color-Changer/README.md

 # Color Changer

-A simple web application that allows you to change the background color with the click of a button.
+A simple web page that allows you to change the background color with the click of a button.

 ## Features